top of page

 But in the 1960's - before she joined Fleetwood Mac and married bass guitarist John McVie - Christine Perfect was a member of several bands on the British Blues scene, notably Chicken Shack, who had a minor hit in 1969 with a smouldering cover of the Ellington Jordan song I'd Rather Go Blind (co-credited to Billy Foster and Etta James).

 Their debut single, It’s Okay With Me Baby saw McVie’s evolution as a songwriter.
-This video features the rockin' blues number Hey Baby.
+This video features the rockin' blues number 'When the train comes back".

 WILKO JOHNSON